bfrable/urbank/README.md

 There are also some things I would have done differently but due to time contrainst I referenced those areas with comments acknowledging I was aware there is a better way to do it.
 It also probably not completely accessible.
 But for the sake of mentioning it, I do have extensive experience with accessibility / accessibility testing.

 I enjoyed the project and appreciate the opportunity.

+If you want to clone the project locally and try running it.

+1. npm install
+2. npm run start

+Thannks again.